EatMoreChicken/ta-crontoolkit/README.md

 ## Installation

-1. Download the app from the latest GitHub release.
+1. 📥 Download from the latest GitHub release.
-2. Install the app on your Splunk instance.
+2. 🛠️ Install on your Splunk instance.
-3. Restart Splunk.
+3. 🔄 Restart Splunk.

 ## Setup